| Title: | A Shiny App for Design of Experiments in Life Sciences |

 Thiago de Paula Oliveira, [email protected] [aut], Didier Murillo [aut]

-plot objectPrints a plot object of class fieldLayout
+fieldLayout plot objectPrints a plot object of class fieldLayout.

 x |